jlyonsmith/obj-c-to-swift-conversion/README.md

 This should generate `/gh-pages`.
 You can serve that directory through some static server (ie. hit `serve` at `/gh-pages`).

 It is possible to deploy the book by hitting `npm run deploy-gitbook`.
 This will update `gh-pages` branch.

+## Credits

+The cool GitBook generation technology that this site uses I originally came across in the [React/Webpack Cookbook] (https://github.com/christianalfoni/react-webpack-cookbook)